Birth and death of Jack Tramiel's ideas

 >MNX2010 Atari Helpdesk< - a SCSI harddisk compatibility list (not complete, but there is still a lot of interesting stuff about SCSI, harddisks a.s.o.)

-Only converters that actively terminate the High Byte should be used, especially with IBM harddisks.
-Hints about unusual drive jumpers are not necessary, just set Drive Parity Off, select DISK ID 0 (means often, do not set any ID bit) and - if you have a Mega STE - do not terminate the drive (internally by a drive jumper).
+Only converters that actively terminate the High Byte (upper 8bit of 16bit) are recommended.
+Hints about unusual drive jumpers are not necessary, just set Drive Parity Off and select a DISK ID 0 (means often, do not set any ID bit).

 Some words about "bombs" appearing on a ST monitor: